bgianfo/lab-notebook/src/serenityos/gdb-port.md

 #### Setting up the port script

 The first task at hand was to create a script to automate the building of the port.
-Serenity has it's own [ports system][ports] for describing how assets should be downloaded and then subsequently unpackaged, and built.
-The initial version I arrive on looked something like this:
+Serenity has its own [ports system][ports] for describing how assets should be downloaded and then subsequently unpacked, and built.
+The initial version looked something like this:

 ```sh